Dear Human Worms,

 Why then, do Christians do things such as tell their pastors, great sermon, applaud when singing groups or soloists finish their songs, clap when church children perform, and thank others for doing a good job?
 Why then, do churches advertise the name of their pastors?
-Why do churches praise the hard work of Sunday school teachers, missionaries, youth leaders and junior church workers?
-Why do churches put “IN MEMORY OF . . . ” plates/labels on things, reminding everyone of who gave the money for this or that item/project.
+Why do churches praise the hard work of Sunday school teachers, missionaries, youth leaders, and junior church workers?
+Why do churches put “IN MEMORY OF . . . ” plates/labels on things, reminding everyone of who gave the money for this or that item/project?
 Shouldn’t imprints of human effort be stripped away, and God alone be given all the praise, honor, and glory?

 Yes, many people are lazy slackers whose goal in life is to do as little work as possible.
 These workers tend to be the people whom we complain about on social media.
 Sadly, some people just don’t care.
-But, others do.
-When cashiers, waitresses, restaurant workers, and customer service representatives — to name a few — do a great job I try my best to say thanks.
+But others do.
+When cashiers, waitresses, restaurant workers, and customer service representatives — to name a few — do a great job, I try my best to say thanks.
 If they are wearing a name tag, I address them by their name.
 It takes all of two seconds for me to do this, yet it reminds those serving me that I appreciate their efforts.

 Is it any surprise, then, that many Christians have poor/no self-esteem?
-I know it has taken Polly and I many years to regain any sort of respect for self.
-Hammered by a lifetime of preaching meant to destroy self-worth, is it any wonder that, to this day, we have a hard time accepting praise from others.
+I know it has taken Polly and me many years to regain any sort of respect for self.
+Hammered by a lifetime of preaching meant to destroy self-worth, is it any wonder that, to this day, we have a hard time accepting praise from others?
 Our lives were swallowed whole by God’s absolute claim on our lives.
-We were called on to be bond servants (slaves) of the most high God.
+We were called on to be bondservants (slaves) of the most high God.
 We worked seven days a week, from early morning hours to late at night — never once expecting the praise of others.
 We do it for you, Jesus, we said to the ceiling, believing that none of our good works would have been possible without God.
 Even when people broke with protocol and threw some praise our way, we quickly deflected it, throwing it back to God.
 We are just his humble servants, we told those who thanked us.
 Without him, we are nothing.

-If I have learned anything post-Jesus, it is that without him I have come to understand that I am someone who is deserving of the approbation of others.
+If I have learned anything post-Jesus, it is that without “him” I have come to understand that I am someone who is deserving of the approbation of others.
 I have worth and value.
-I matter to my my wife, children, and grandchildren.
+I matter to my wife, children, and grandchildren.
 I matter to my friends and extended family.
 And yes, I matter to many of the readers of this blog.
 And I can say the same about those who have positively touched my life.
 We matter, not because of God, but because we are fellow travelers on the road of life.
-While we are all headed for the same destination — a soylent green factory — how much better and fulfilling is our journey having people by our side.
+While we are all headed for the same destination — a soylent green factory — how much better and more fulfilling is our journey having people by our side.

 How about you?
 Were you taught that all praise, glory, and honor belonged to God?
-How did these teaches affect your view of self?
+How did these teachings affect your view of self?
 What have you done to regain a healthy view of self?
 Do you still have a hard time accepting praise from others?
 Please share your thoughts in the comment section.